gramener/gramex-guide/contributing/README.md

 - In `gramex/release.json` -- update the version number
 - In `gramex/apps.yaml` -- update the version number on the guide
-- In `gramex/apps/ui/package.json` -- update the version number

 In [gramex-guide][gramex-guide]: